-Ajax, title character of Sophocles’ play of the same name, thinks he does not need Zeus’ help due to hubris.
+Ajax, the title character of Sophocles’ play of the same name, thinks he does not need Zeus’ help due to hubris.
 Oedipus thinks he can outrun his destiny.
 In Mary Shelley’s Frankenstein, Victor Frankenstein thinks he can control life.

 It seems that more often than not, the ego-driven, ambitious, obsessive visionaries — call them what you will — are celebrated and rewarded.
-And to a certain degree that’s true.
+And to a certain degree, that’s true.
 For without drive, ambition, and self-confidence, it’s hard to stand out.

 But there's a sense of entitlement and control that individuals like this bring to the table.
 And it’s damaging to everyone around them, including the entity they're trying to build.

 Entitlement says, “I deserve this by virtue of who I am, not what I did.”
-The dignity-robbing “And you don’t” follows logically.
+The dignity-robbing “And you don’t,” follows logically.